Orientation is over. Now what? Use this checklist to make sure you're prepared and ready to go once classes begin.

 Submit your final transcripts.

 You should submit your final, official high school transcripts as soon as possible after graduation.
 All transcripts must be in before classes begin.
-Transcripts can be dropped off in person at the UT Service Desk located on the first floor of the Flawn Academic Center (FAC).
+Transcripts may be dropped off in person at Main (MAI) Building room 212 or the UT Austin Visitor's Center.

 Check your Registration Information Sheet (RIS).